sayrahul/ProVenture-digital-agency/proventure-backend/README.md

 ## Security

-- Never commit `.env` file
+- Never commit `.env` file (already in .gitignore)
-- Use strong app passwords
+- Protect `submissions.json` - contains user data
 - Enable HTTPS in production
 - Consider rate limiting for production
 - Regularly update dependencies
+- Backup `submissions.json` regularly
+- Set proper file permissions on production server

 ## Troubleshooting

-**Email not sending:**
+**Submissions not saving:**
-- Check Gmail app password is correct
-- Verify 2FA is enabled on Gmail account
-- Check SMTP settings in `.env`
+- Check write permissions in the backend directory
+- Verify `submissions.json` can be created/modified
+- Check application logs for errors

 **CORS errors:**
 - Ensure flask-cors is installed
 - Check allowed origins in production
+- Update CORS_ORIGINS in `.env` if needed

+**File not found errors:**
+- Ensure you're running the app from the `proventure-backend` directory
+- Check that `DATA_FILE` path is correct

 ## License